ZachyCatGames/dial-ms-media-builder/readme.md

-# DIAL-MS Media Builder
+# DIAL-MS Image Builder
-LAP6-DIAL-MS (DIAL-MS) Media Builder consists of several tools that allow creating and customizing new DIAL-MS images in several formats (LINCtape, RK08, RK05, SerialDisk) from a base DIAL-MS LINCtape image.
+LAP6-DIAL-MS (DIAL-MS) Image Builder consists of several tools that allow creating and customizing new DIAL-MS images in several formats (LINCtape, RK08, RK05, SerialDisk) from a base DIAL-MS LINCtape image.

 The main tool, `builder`, is an all-in-one tool capable of building images suitable for most usecases with a single command.